HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Options/example
    * - measurement_function_surface_reflectance
      - Measurement function used for the computation of the surface reflectance.
-     - e.g., WaterNetworkProtocol
+     - e.g. WaterNetworkProtocol
    * - measurement_function_water_leaving_radiance
      - Measurement function used for the computation of the water leaving radiance (for water network only).
-     - e.g., WaterNetworkProtocolWaterLeavingRadiance
+     - e.g. WaterNetworkProtocolWaterLeavingRadiance

 **Table 10: WaterStandardProtocol**